-Many of the utilities firms have it written into their government contract that they will provide continuous service, with fines imposed if that is broken.
+Many utilities firms have it written into their government contract that they will provide continuous service, with fines imposed if that is broken.
 As such, unplanned maintenance, where something goes unexpectedly wrong or where planned maintenance creates an unexpected consequence, needs to be done quickly and correctly.
-It’s vital to have suppliers that have as wide a range of stock as possible and that can deliver quickly.
+It’s vital, therefore, to have suppliers with as wide a range of stock as possible and that can deliver quickly.

 Dealing with the ordering process is only part of MRO.
 Another major saving that companies could make is around how they hold parts and then distribute them internally.
 Cruise explains: “Many companies hold huge amounts of parts internally that they distribute themselves.
 This is something that really needs to be challenged because it’s an unnecessary cost that could bring little or no benefit, yet it’s common practice across the industry.

 “Incredibly, it can take up to a week for some companies to get a replacement part via their own internal distribution system.
 The fact is that a large supplier such as RS can get these parts out, often in a day and direct to the site.
 This saves the organisation money on storing parts they’re not using and on the cost of getting those parts to engineers.”